A game created by Alexis Suard

 Note 1: with children under 10 years old, don’t discard any card to ease the game.

-Note 2: with children under 8 years old, don’t switch the pawns on the Yin-Yang face.
+Note 2: with children under 8 years old, don’t flip any pawn on the Yin-Yang side.

-2 – The cards are revealed for a path according to the choice of the 1st player
+2 – The cards are revealed at the same time.

 If a player wins by having played the element on which his pawn is, he puts his pawn on the Yin-Yang face and the other switchs or stays his pawn on the other side (Yin or Yang).